 Frankfurt in Comparison

-Frankfurt am Main is unique compared to other major cities in Germany, in terms of high-rise development.
-Frankfurt is strictly speaking not Germany’s No. 1 high-rise city centre, at least as far as number of high-rise buildings is concerned.
-For example, there are far more high-rise buildings in Berlin than in Frankfurt am Main, according to Phorio, the world’s largest high-rise database.
+Frankfurt is unique compared to other major cities in Germany in terms of high-rise development.
+Frankfurt is strictly speaking not Germany’s No. 1 high-rise city center, at least as far as number of high-rise buildings is concerned.
+For example, there are far more high-rise buildings in Berlin than in Frankfurt, according to Phorio, the world’s largest high-rise database.

 Number of high-rise buildings in the five largest German cities:

-Is Berlin Germany’s high-rise centre?
-By numbers, yes, but the country’s perception is a completely different one.
+Is Berlin Germany’s high-rise center?
+By numbers, yes, but the perception is a completely different one.
 In Berlin, the high-rise buildings are spread over the entire urban area, as a rule they “run” apart from each other.
 In Berlin, large residential buildings and prefabricated buildings with a height of 10-20 storeys dominate the landscape.
-It looks different in the Mainmetropole: there are many skyscrapers there higher than 20 storeys, many of which are located in a narrow area.
+It looks different in Frankfurt: there are many skyscrapers there higher than 20 storeys, many of which are located in a narrow area.
 Because of this cluster formation, Frankfurt is generally perceived as a high-rise city.
-It is exactly this skyline that causes Frankfurt to be perceived as bigger than it really is.

 On Phorio, you can also look at all the high-rise buildings in Germany, analyse them and enter missing buildings.